TimeWarpEngineering/timewarp-state/Kanban/InProgress/007-Create-Action-Tracking-Sample.md

-# Task 007: Create Sample App Demonstrating Action Tracking Feature
+# Task 007: Create Action Tracking Tutorial and Sample

 ## Description

-Create a new sample application based on Sample00Wasm that demonstrates how to use the Action Tracking Feature from TimeWarp.State.Plus.
-This sample will help developers understand how to utilize action tracking in their applications by providing a clear, well-documented example.
+Create a step-by-step tutorial in the README explaining how to implement Action Tracking, followed by creating a sample application that demonstrates these concepts.
+This will help developers understand how to utilize the Action Tracking Feature from TimeWarp.State.Plus in their applications.

 ## Requirements

-- Create a new sample application based on Sample00Wasm
+Phase 1 - Tutorial Creation:
-- Create a new State (e.g., TaskDemoState) that implements actions to be tracked
+- Create a detailed tutorial in the README that explains:
+  - What Action Tracking is and its benefits
-- Demonstrate usage of existing ActionTrackingState from TimeWarp.State.Plus
+  - How to use the existing ActionTrackingState from TimeWarp.State.Plus
-- Show how to:
-  - Create trackable actions
+  - Step-by-step guide for implementing tracked actions
-  - Use TrackActionAttribute
-  - Display action tracking information
+  - How to display and manage action tracking information

-  - Handle multiple concurrent actions
+Phase 2 - Sample Implementation:
+- Create a sample application based on Sample00Wasm that implements the concepts from the tutorial
+- Demonstrate practical usage of action tracking features

 ## Checklist

-### Design
+### Phase 1 - Tutorial
+- [ ] Research and outline tutorial structure
+- [ ] Document Action Tracking concept overview
-- [ ] Review existing Sample00Wasm implementation
+- [ ] Write step-by-step implementation guide:
+  - [ ] Adding TimeWarp.State.Plus package
-- [ ] Design new State for tracked actions
+  - [ ] Creating trackable actions
+  - [ ] Using TrackActionAttribute
+  - [ ] Configuring ActionTrackingBehavior
-- [ ] Plan UI layout for action tracking display
+  - [ ] Displaying tracking information
+- [ ] Include code snippets and examples
+- [ ] Add troubleshooting section
-- [ ] Design sample actions with varying durations
+- [ ] Review and refine tutorial content

-### Implementation
+### Phase 2 - Sample Implementation
 - [ ] Create new sample project based on Sample00Wasm
-- [ ] Add TimeWarp.State.Plus package reference
+- [ ] Implement features following tutorial steps:
-- [ ] Create new State for tracked actions (e.g., TaskDemoState)
+  - [ ] Create State with tracked actions
   - [ ] Implement sample actions (TwoSecondAction, FiveSecondAction)
-- [ ] Add TrackActionAttribute to actions
+  - [ ] Add tracking configuration
-- [ ] Configure ActionTrackingBehavior in pipeline
-- [ ] Create UI components for action tracking display
+  - [ ] Create UI components
-- [ ] Add action trigger buttons
-- [ ] Implement action status display
+- [ ] Verify implementation matches tutorial
-- [ ] Add error handling for failed actions
+- [ ] Test and validate functionality

 ### Documentation
+- [ ] Update main documentation to reference tutorial
-- [ ] Add detailed comments explaining implementation
+- [ ] Add inline code comments
-- [ ] Create README with setup instructions
+- [ ] Create sample project README
-- [ ] Document how to use action tracking
 - [ ] Add usage examples
-- [ ] Update main documentation to reference new sample

 ### Review
-- [ ] Test with different action durations
+- [ ] Review tutorial clarity and completeness
-- [ ] Verify action tracking behavior
+- [ ] Test tutorial steps for accuracy
-- [ ] Ensure clear error handling
+- [ ] Verify sample implementation
-- [ ] Review code quality and comments
+- [ ] Review code quality
 - [ ] Test build and run process

 ## Notes